* FTSEurofirst 300 down 0.3 pct

 * Broker upgrades lift Ericsson, LVMH and CNP

-* But Casino falls on bearish S&P note (Adds closing prices)
+* But Casino falls on bearish S&P note (Adds quote, detail)

 By Alistair Smout

-LONDON, Jan 18 (Reuters) - Euro zone banks weighed on European stocks on Monday after news that the European Central Bank was scrutinising some non-performing loans, sending a top index back to its lowest point in over a year.
+LONDON, Jan 18 (Reuters) - Euro zone banks weighed on European stocks on Monday after news that the European Central Bank was scrutinising some non-performing loans, although oil and gas companies provided some support for the broader market.

 Italian banks outperformed their peers last year, but brokers are starting to turn more negative on the sector.

 Bank stocks weighed on the euro zone-only Euro STOXX 50 , which fell 0.6 percent, underperforming the pan-European FTSEurofirst 300, which fell 0.3 percent at 1,293.67.

 “The uncertainty in the market, be it in Europe or wherever else, is causing these banks to suffer,” Mark Foulds, sales trader at ETX Capital, said.
 The sector is also under pressure from the recent volatility over China, he added.

 “When the markets fall like they have done, everyone feels on edge.
 The market is dire, and there’s not the liquidity that there used to be, which can mean the market gets oversold.”